 EARN Employer Financial Incentives Webpage — This webpage explains the various financial incentives available to assist employers in capitalizing on the value and talent people with disabilities bring to the workplace.
 These incentives encourage the hiring of individuals with disabilities and support modifications and accommodations that enhance workplace accessibility and productivity.
 Learn about Federal and State tax incentives, veteran-specific incentives, incentives for implementing Return-to-Work/Stay-at-Work programs, and more.

-Do Ask, Do Tell: Encouraging Employees with Disabilities to Self-Identify (PDF) — This report, published by The Conference Board with support from EARN, explores strategies for encouraging disability disclosure in the workplace.
-It is based on a survey of 98 companies and extensive interviews with disability experts.
+Encouraging Employees with Disabilities to Self-Identify [PDF] — This resource from EARN explores strategies for encouraging disability disclosure in the workplace.

 Medical- and Disability-Related Leave Advisor — This elaws Advisor helps employers and employees understand leave employees may be entitled to take for purposes of managing medical conditions and disabilities.